 Biodiversity Net Gain

-We will provide you with expert advice on your projects’ Biodiversity Net Gain requirements.
-We will then support you through each stage of the project and help you to deliver ecologically sustainable development.
+We will provide you with expert advice on your project’s Biodiversity Net Gain requirements.
+We will support you through each stage of the process, from site selection to post-development monitoring, to help you meet net gain requirements.

-As part of our Environmental Design team, our Ecologists and Landscape Architects will worth with you to help you plan, deliver, and manage Biodiversity Net Gain.
+As part of our Environmental Design team, our Ecologists and Landscape Architects will work with you to help you plan, deliver, and manage Biodiversity Net Gain.

-To meet this challenging target, it is important to consider BNG early.
+• To meet this challenging target, it is important to consider BNG as early as possible in the design process.

-• Our ecologists and landscape architects will collaborate to help you maximise the biodiversity value of your green infrastructure.
+Our ecologists and landscape architects will work with you to maximise the biodiversity value of your site.
 We will help you strike the right balance between on-site habitats and off-site mitigation to suit your project.

-We have over 35 years of experience in delivering integrated landscape and ecology design solutions, including the use of Natural England and Warwickshire metric calculators.
-We know how to help you achieve Biodiversity Net Gain and meet the ecology policy and legislative framework.
+We have over 40 years’ experience in delivering integrated landscape and ecology design solutions, and will help you achieve Biodiversity Net Gain.

-An integrated and reliable approach to delivering Biodiversity Net Gain
+An integrated, dependable approach to delivering Biodiversity Net Gain

 Key contacts